 Dr. David Greenfield of the Center for Internet and Technology Addiction at the University of Connecticut knows all too well how addicting devices and social media can be.
 Greenfield had paired with AT&T for their survey, and he believes that people get a type of “high” from using their phone behind the wheel – similar to using a slot machine.

-While there are apps that can prevent a driver from using his or her phone, smartphone manufacturers and operating systems have yet to catch up to the technology or give that technology free reign to take over a person’s phone entirely.
+While there are apps that can prevent a driver from using his or her phone, smartphone manufacturers and operating systems have yet to catch up to the technology or allow that technology to take over a person’s phone entirely.

 Steering Wheel Devices